Jim Cummings

 Jim Cummings Bio

-James Jonah Cummings (born November 3, 1952) is an American voice actor and podcaster whose career began in the mid-1980s and spans hundreds of credits in animation, film, television and video games.
-Cummings is widely known as the official voice of Winnie the Pooh since 1984 and as the voice of Tigger since 1989; his work also includes a long association with the Walt Disney Company and with Warner Bros.
+James Jonah Cummings (born November 3, 1952) is an American voice actor and podcaster whose career spans more than four decades.
+Best known as the official voice of Winnie the Pooh since 1988 and Tigger since 1989, he has become one of the most recognizable performers in animation history.
+His versatility has led to appearances in over 600 titles for studios including Walt Disney Company and Warner Bros.

 Early Life and Background

-James Jonah Cummings was born in Youngstown, Ohio, on November 3, 1952, and grew up in the Youngstown area.
-He attended Immaculate Conception and St. Columba grade schools and graduated from Ursuline High School in 1970.
-These formative years in Ohio preceded an extended period of varied early work that influenced his interests and skills.
+James Jonah Cummings was born in Youngstown, Ohio, on November 3, 1952.
+He grew up in the Youngstown area and attended Immaculate Conception and St. Columba grade schools before enrolling at Ursuline High School, from which he graduated in 1970.
+His upbringing in a working-class Ohio city gave him an early appreciation for performance and storytelling.

-After high school Cummings relocated to New Orleans, where he designed and painted Mardi Gras floats, worked as a riverboat deck hand and performed as a singer and drummer in a regional rock band called Fusion.
-He later moved to Anaheim, California, where he managed a video store in the early 1980s before beginning professional voice work in late 1984.
+After high school, Cummings relocated to New Orleans, where he designed and painted Mardi Gras floats, worked as a riverboat deckhand, and performed as a singer and drummer in a regionally successful rock band called Fusion.
+These varied experiences helped shape his vocal range and stage presence.
+He later moved to Anaheim, California, where he managed a video store in the early 1980s before launching his voice acting career in late 1984.

 Jim Cummings Career